camilleforster/echo-app/backend/db-setup/README.md

 When prompted to enter password, use the root password listed in your `t23image.env` file.

-You can interact with the project database with `use echo_db`.
+You can interact with the project database in the MySQL CLI with `use echo_db`.